 Our deep conviction is that knowledge of and faith in Jesus of Nazareth is the most effective path to mental health.
-Based in Victoria, British Columbia, Canada, the College of Mental Health Counselling is an important contributor to mental health since 1985.
+Founded in 1985 and based in Victoria, British Columbia, Canada, the College of Mental Health Counselling is an important contributor to mental health available on the Internet.

 The College training manual How To Do Professional Mental Health Counseling provides the basic content for 'Intern Counselors' and is the primary resource for 'Supervizing Counselors.'

 1. What is the College and Registry of Mental Health Counselling?
 First established in 1985 as the Counselor Training Institute, the College has the purpose of raising public awareness of experiences that contribute to mental well-being and healthy relationships with self and others.
 The Registry is an international listing of diverse individuals committed to standards of professional counseling and to personal and professional development in counseling.

 2. How is the College different from other counseling associations and professional bodies?
 The inclusive universal scope of the College invites the general public to participate in the profession of counselling, as a means of achieving our shared vision.

 3. What is the vision of the College?
 The vision of the College is the realization of a society of optimal mental wellness by making counselling knowledge and skills available to members of the public.

 4. What is the philosophy and mission of the College?
 Rather than the sole property of certain professional groups, the special skills and knowledge of counselling are the right of every human being to acquire.
 Everyone does counselling by listening, helping, and offering guidance to friends, acquaintances, and family members.
 Counselling is a natural human activity, and therefore the primary mission of the College is to make this activity both intentional and effective in the life of every participant.